AntoineOrsoni/pyats-devnet-se-hour/2_multi_os/README.md

 ### Step 2

 Use Genie Parser to parse `show ip interface brief` command.
-Parsers allows you to parse show commands into structured output (JSON/Dictionary).
+Parser allows you to parse show commands into structured output (JSON/Dictionary).

-Navigate through the dictionnary.
+Navigate through the dictionary.
 Extract each interface name, and its IP address.

 Genie `parse()` method documentation can be found here: